Assistant Vice Chancellor for Health Security Training and EducationDirector of Research, Nebraska Biocontainment Unit

-- 2017-present, Assistant Vice Chancellor for Inter-professional Health Security Training and Education, Office of the Vice Chancellor for Academic Affairs, University of Nebraska Medical Center
+- 2017-present, Assistant Vice Chancellor for Health Security Training and Education, Office of the Vice Chancellor for Academic Affairs, University of Nebraska Medical Center

 - 2016-2017, Co-Director, National Center for Health Security and Bio preparedness, University of Nebraska Medical Center